 Q: Who are your influences?

 A: I've always been drawn to Stevie Ray Vaughan, Eric Clapton, guys like Jimi Hendrix.
-And in terms of blues, Muddy Waters was one of my favorites.

 Another guy I really enjoy listening to is John Mayer.
 I know most people know about his mainstream stuff, but he's a huge blues-rock player.
 And Joe Bonamassa.
 Have you heard of him?